Rasic2/gvasp/docs/source/functions/plot/dos.rst

    :maxdepth: 2
    :caption: Contents:

-Density of States (DOS) is vary important to understand the electronic structure of the solid, and our :program:`QVasp` also support its plot.
+Density of States (DOS) is vary important to understand the electronic structure of the solid, and our :program:`GVasp` also support its plot.

 simple case
 ------------